chromakode/isolated-core/README.md

 ## Usage

-In the entry point of your app, call `coreInit`, passing it a list of scripts to execute and a function to run to initialize your app.
-When `coreInit` is first invoked from a script tag, it will create a new iframe, injecting the scripts you specify.
+In the entry point of your app, call `coreInit`, passing it the URL to the current script and a function to run to initialize your app.
+When `coreInit` is first invoked from a script tag, it will create a new iframe, injecting the script you specify.
 Then, inside the iframe, your script runs again and `coreInit` calls the `run` function you specify.

 This design makes Isolated Core compatible with a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) and browsers which do not support Data URIs in iframes.